 She serves on the board for Caterpillar’s Employee Resources Group for Disabled Employees.
 She and her husband work in the community by serving as liaisons for the Foster and Adoptive parents of Marshall County, as they are mentors for new foster and/or adoptive parents.

 Beth is a graduate of the University of Alabama where she received a Master’s in Business Administration.
 She also attended Jacksonville State University and received a Bachelor’s Degree and a Master’s Degree.
 She resides in North Alabama with her husband and children.

-John currently serves as Executive Vice President of Infrastructure for Progress Rail.
+Executive Vice President of Infrastructure for Progress Rail.

 John received his B.S. in Engineering from Auburn University (1997), his International M.B.A from the Darla Moore School of Business at the University of South Carolina (2000), and his J.D., cum laude, from the University of Alabama (2005).

 John gained domestic and international experience working in the pharmaceutical, technology and textile industries before deciding to study law.
 After law school, he practiced at Burr & Forman LLP, where he focused on business planning, mergers and acquisitions, economic development and antitrust matters.